Skip to content

 What you might notice.
 After an optic-neuritis episode "resolves" with 20/20 acuity, a residual difference often remains.
 Faces under dim restaurant light.
 Reading speed off.
 A subtle veil in the affected eye that nobody can see but you.

 What the science shows.
-Trobe and colleagues, working with the Optic Neuritis Treatment Trial cohort, compared four vision tests six months after acute optic neuritis.
-Contrast sensitivity was abnormal roughly 2.2 times more often than acuity, 1.8 times more often than perimetry, and 1.5 times more often than colour vision (Trobe, Beck, Moke & Cleary, 1996).
-At one year, acuity had recovered to 20/20 or better in about three-quarters of affected eyes — but abnormal contrast sensitivity persisted in more than half.
-Low-contrast letter acuity is now part of the standard MS clinical-trial endpoint battery for this reason.
+Trobe and colleagues, working with the Optic Neuritis Treatment Trial cohort, compared four vision tests six months after acute optic neuritis — the point by which most eyes' acuity had recovered.
+Of the four, contrast sensitivity was the one most likely to still be abnormal: abnormal roughly 2.2 times as often as visual acuity, 1.8 times as often as perimetry (visual-field mean deviation), and 1.5 times as often as colour vision (Trobe, Beck, Moke & Cleary, 1996).7 That "acuity recovers but contrast lags" pattern is one reason low-contrast letter acuity is now widely used as a visual endpoint in MS clinical trials.

 Cross-link: Contrast sensitivity in MS: what the research says.